-- Before you update the CMC firmware, make sure that you turn on the chassis, but turn off all the servers in the chassis. - Downgrading the CMC Firmware prior to 2.1 with external shared adapters is blocked.
+- Before applying the CMC update, ensure that the chassis is powered on.
+If the blades are powered on, it is not necessary to power off the blades to perform the CMC update. - Downgrading the CMC Firmware prior to 2.1 with external shared adapters is blocked.